frankbryce/NinjectScopeTest/README.md

 }
 ```

-## NoBind Attribute
+## DoNotBind Attribute

 If you would not like to bind one of your mocked properties on your
 Scope object to the Ninject Kernel, then you may specify this intention
-with the [NoBind] Attribute.
+with the [DoNotBind] Attribute.
 This can be useful if you are creating a
 mock solely for returning from another mocked call, or if you have
 two mocked properties of the same type, and only one of them should
 be used to resolve your UUT dependencies.